greenelab/czi-seed-rfa/manuscript.md

 ## Proposal Body (2000 words)

+High dimensional data can often be compressed into fewer dimensions without a substantial loss of information.
+For transcriptomic data, compressing on the gene dimension is most attractive: it can be done a single sample at a time, and genes are often co-regulated and thus provide information about each other.
+In the best case, the fewer dimensions both capture the biological sources of variability while ignoring noise and each dimension or small combination of dimensions aligns to interpretable biological processes.

 Latent space determination relies on computational techniques that learn low dimensional structure from high dimensional data.
 A wide